alpayH/rigorous/Agent1_Peer_Review/README.md

 **Share your feedback**: Submit an issue with your ideas and suggestions.
 We want to know what kind of feedback you find useful, what is useless, and what you would expect in an ideal review report!

 # Agent Structure
+## Specialized Agents (Reviewer Army)

-The system currently includes 24 spezialized agents focusing on the following review criteria across three main categories:
+The system currently includes 24 spezialized agents focusing on the following review criteria across three main categories.
+Think of them like a reviewer army bruteforcing your manuscript to find every potential isse.

 ### Section Agents (S1-S10)
 - S1: Title and Keywords Analysis